-If you were to compare a woman’s natural vitamin with a prenatal multivitamin, you will likely notice that the prenatal multivitamin contains higher levels of folate and iron.
+Prenatal multivitamins provide additional nutrition for a woman during pregnancy as her physiologic and metabolic needs change.
+If you were to compare a regular women’s multivitamin with a prenatal multivitamin, you would likely notice that prenatal multivitamins contain higher levels of folate and iron.
 This is because these two nutrients have been proven to be crucial during pregnancy and delivery.
-Furthermore, natural prenatal vitamins are often higher in fatty acids.
-Most fatty acids come from different types of fish or fish oil.
-When a woman becomes pregnant, she is no longer just feeding herself; she is feeding her fetus, or her new baby.
-Therefore, the additional vitamins, minerals, and nutrients in YAD-Tech’s best prenatal supplement help to nourish both the mother and fetus.
-Prenatal vitamins provide additional nutrition for a woman during pregnancy as her physiologic and metabolic needs change.
-In fact, prenatal vitamins are so popular and effective that many women who aren’t pregnant want to take them!
+Furthermore, prenatal vitamins are often higher in essential fatty acids.
+When a woman becomes pregnant, she is no longer just feeding herself; she is feeding her developing baby as well.
+The additional vitamins, minerals, and nutrients in YAD-Tech’s PROGESTIA® may help to nourish both the mother and fetus.

 Common Deficiencies Among Pregnant Women

-Natural prenatal vitamins also help pregnant women avoid certain nutritional deficiencies, which can potentially harm the baby.
-In fact, certain dietary or nutritional deficiencies can cause congenital abnormalities, birth defects in newborn babies, and even increase the child’s risk for chronic diseases later in life.
-These diseases can include diabetes, hypertension, coronary artery disease and stroke.
-For those women who do not take organic prenatal vitamins, most will simply try to eat a healthy diet during pregnancy.
-Although this is certainly a good idea, organic prenatal vitamins might provide higher levels of the crucial nutrients needed for a healthy delivery and a healthy baby.
+Multivitamin supplements can help pregnant women avoid certain nutritional deficiencies which can potentially harm the baby.
+Certain dietary or nutritional deficiencies can cause congenital abnormalities, birth defects in newborn babies, and even increase the child’s risk of chronic diseases later in life, including diabetes, hypertension, coronary artery disease and stroke.
+Eating a healthy diet is a great idea, but organic supplements may provide higher levels of the crucial nutrients needed for a healthy delivery and a healthy baby.
 Here is a list of common nutritional deficiencies that could impact a woman’s pregnancy:

-Folate deficiency – A folate deficiency often goes hand-in-hand with an iron deficiency.
-This is why most natural prenatal multivitamins are higher in folate than regular multivitamins.
+Folate deficiency – A folate deficiency often goes hand-in-hand with an iron deficiency and can result in neural tube defects such as spina bifida.
+This is why most prenatal multivitamins are higher in folate than regular multivitamins.